The French “Il y a”: The Basics, Negation and Questions (with Audio)

 Il y a dix mois que j’ai déménagé à Chicago.
 (Ten months ago, I moved to Chicago.)

 Il y a and the period of time may come before or after the main action.
 However, as in the second sentence, if il y a precedes the action, que must connect the two.
+To provide another example, the first sentence could be rephrased as:

 Il y a deux heures qu’elle a dîné.
 (She dined two hours ago.)

 Note that il y a is used with a completed action—something that’s already over and done with.
+She isn’t eating dinner right now—she finished two hours ago.

-Over Yonder: Il y a for Distance and Direction
+Using Il y a for Distance and Direction

 Although this usage is less common, il y a may also be employed to indicate how far away a place is.
+For example:

 Il y a 490 kilomètres entre Paris et Strasbourg.
 (There are 490 kilometers between Paris and Strasbourg.)

-So Negative: Il n’y a pas
+Using Il n’y a pas for Negation

 Once you’ve been introduced to il y a, it isn’t hard to become familiar with il n’y a pas.
-Just remember the proper placement of n: il n‘y a pas.
+Just remember the proper placement of nil n‘y a pas.

 Il n‘y a pas de mensonges dans ce témoignage.
 (There are no lies in this testimony.)

+Did you notice the use of de in both those sentences?
 Indefinite articles (un, une) and partitive articles (including de la, du, de l’ and des) become de when used with negation.
 Compare the first example above to its equivalent in the affirmative form:

 While de la communicates the idea of “some,” de with ne… pas tells us that there’s absolutely no meat in the meal.

-You might recall that there are actually several ways to make a sentence negative in French, each having a specific meaning, including:
+You might recall that there are several ways to make a sentence negative in French, each having a specific meaning, including:

-- Ne… personne (No one, nobody)
+• Ne… personne (No one, nobody)

-- Ne… nulle part (Nowhere)
+• Ne… nulle part (Nowhere)

-- Ne… jamais (Never)
+• Ne… jamais (Never)

-- Ne… rien (Nothing)
+• Ne… rien (Nothing)

-- Ne… plus (Not anymore)
+• Ne… plus (Not anymore)

 These are formed in the same way as il n’y a pas.
 Simply replace pas with the alternate word.